civicrm/civicrm-core/ext/riverlea/README.md

 5. Or you can create `stream/main.css` and `stream/dark.css` files in your extension, and add your CSS to them.
 It's best to use variable declarations as much as possible to maintain compatibility with future versions of CiviCRM.

-Use of the [ThemeTest extension](https://lab.civicrm.org/extensions/themetest) is recommended to more quickly identify which CSS variables match which UI element, and test multiple variations for each.

 ## Troubleshooting
 - Unless you really need it (e.g. applying an urgent fix, or running a test), delete the custom/ext version of RiverLea, once you are on CiviCRM 5.80 or later.